Protea gaguedi

 Protea gaguedi is a species of tree which belongs to the genus Protea.

 Common names and etymology

 This tree is known by the common name of African protea.

 Other vernacular names for this species used in South Africa include African sugarbush, African white sugarbush, deciduous sugarbush or white sugarbush.
 In isiZulu and Ndebele it is known as isiqalaba, in the Northern Sotho language it is called segwapi, and in Venda tshizungu.
 In Shona it may be called mubonda, mumhonda, or musitsuru.
 In Afrikaans this species is known by the vernacular names of Afrika-witsuikerbos, grootsuikerbos, groot-suikerbos, suikerbos or witsuikerbos.
+In Pokot the species is called Sikninwö for single tree and Sikïnin in plural.

 Taxonomy

 P. gaguedi was first described as a new species by Johann Friedrich Gmelin in 1791.

 Description

 This plant usually grows in the form of a small, erect to gnarled tree, reaching up to three metres in height.

 It has leaves which are oblong to elliptic, and often distinctly sickle-shaped.
 The leaves are glabrous (hairless) when mature, except for a few hairs near the base of the blade.
 The leaves are coloured light green to blue-green.
 The prominent midrib of the leaves is coloured somewhat yellowish.

 It usually has solitary flower heads, a specialised type of inflorescence.
 These flower heads are quite variable in form, but can grow up to 11 cm in diameter.
 The flower heads are densely hairy and have a very strong scent.
 The outer involucral bracts range in colour from pink, to greenish-white, to white.
 The inner bracts are covered in silver hairs and are coloured pale green.
 The margins of the bracts may or may not have rusty-coloured hairs sprouting from them.

 The fruit is a hairy nutlet.